-Once you’ve made that connection between Offline and your calendar, we continuously push out information about your personal Offline content to that local calendar.
+Once you've made that connection between Offline and your calendar, we continuously push out your personal Offline content and your calendar app keeps itself up to date.

 How do I subscribe to my calendar?